Reflected random walks and unstable Martin boundary: Results

 \end{thm}

-Theorem \ref{thm:main-1} shows that asymptotically, the Green function decomposes as a product of two terms, see \eqref{eq:thm:main-1}: the first one, $\P_{(i_0,j_0)}\bigl({\cal N}_1 < \infty\bigr)$, is the probability of escape along the horizontal axis (it is a harmonic function); the second part, namely, $\pi_1(i)/V_1$, is the Green function of the half-space random walk $Z_1$, see Proposition \ref{prop2_2}.
+Theorem~\ref{thm:main-1} shows that when moving to infinity in horizontal (or vertical) direction, the Green function decomposes asymptotically as a product of two terms, see \eqref{eq:thm:main-1a}: the first one, $\P_{(i_0,j_0)}\bigl({\cal N}_1 < \infty\bigr)$, is the probability of escape along the horizontal axis (it is a harmonic function); the second part, namely, $\pi_1(i)/V_1$, is the asymptotics of the Green function of the half-space random walk $Z_1$.
+See \eqref{MAP_eq4} applied for the Markov-additive process $Z_1$.

-\begin{thm}[Interior asymptotics of the Green function] Assume all Assumptions \ref{as1}--\ref{as5}.
-As $i+j$ goes to infinity along an angular direction $j/i\to \tan\gamma$, $\gamma\in[0,\frac{\pi}{2}]$, one has
+To get the asymptotics of the Green functions as $i+j$ goes to infinity along an angular direction $j/i\to \tan\gamma$, $\gamma\in[0,\frac{\pi}{2}]$, which we will derive in Theorem~\ref{thm:main-3}, we need more restrictive assumptions on the steps of the process $Z$.